djetelina/XLeagueFront/content/how_to_use.md

 ## How to use

+### What and where

+XLeague is an in-house league for playing Magic on <a href="https://xmage.de/" target="_blank">XMage</a>.

+It was created to play drafts without leavers, to compete for a visible rating and to have a good community around all that.

+This should not be an alternative to playing sanctioned events, but rather a practice tool.

 ### Register and get vouch

 To play league games, you have to be "vouched" - that means approved user.
 That way we can eliminate leavers and people that can't behave.